 While interning at Rancho Los Amigos National Rehabilitation Center, a patient survey there revealed that the #1 patient complaint about their therapists was bad breath!
 Show a little love and pop a breath mint or two before each patient.

 7. Emergency plan inside of a red folder

 Because my agency said so.

-8. Lunch box (AKA used grocery bag filled with prepackaged snacks and an apple)
+8. Lunch box (AKA recycled grocery bag filled with a couple snacks and an apple)

 Sometimes when I’m feeling ambitious, I even make myself a PB&J sandwich.